Born in South Africa, where his family owns a farm, CJ Stander went to Hoër Landbouskool Oakdale where he was a champion discus thrower.

 He was named captain of Munster for the 2015/16 campaign.
 Munster's campaign in the 2015/16 was filled with disappointment but Stander was still a stand out performer for the men in red.
 Having qualified for Ireland, Stander was awarded with a first Ireland call up in 2016, as Joe Schmidt named him in his 6 Nations squad.

-The first Irish player to be named man of the match on his Six Nations debut in the draw against Wales in Dublin in round 1, 2016.
-Started all 5 games in the No. 6 shirt scoring tries in the last two rounds, v Italy & Scotland.
+He became the first Irish player to be named man of the match on his Six Nations debut in the draw against Wales in Dublin in round 1, 2016.
+He started all 5 games in the No. 6 shirt scoring tries in the last two rounds, v Italy & Scotland.

-CJ was part of Ireland's Summer Tour to South Africa, 2016, when on his first game for his adopted country on South African soil led to him being red carded for a block down challenge on former SA U-20 teammate Pat Lambie, his first red card of his career.
-His second Ireland appearance overseas was a much different story as he put in a leading role, making 14 tackles and scoring a try in Ireland's victory over the All Blacks.
+CJ was part of Ireland's Summer Tour to South Africa, 2016, when on his first game for his adopted country on South African soil led to him being red-carded for a block down challenge on former SA U-20 teammate Pat Lambie, his first red card of his career.
+His second Ireland appearance overseas was a much different story as he put in a leading role, making 14 tackles and scoring a try in Ireland's victory over the All Blacks in Chicago.